f3fora/nvim-texlabconfig/README.md

 })
 ```

-In the following sections, some configuration are reported.
+In the following sections, some configurations are reported.

 ### Zathura